On the cone conjecture for Enriques manifolds: Introduction

-The conjecture has been proved in dimension 2 by Sterk-Looijenga, Namikawa, Kawamata, and Totaro (see \cite{Ste,Na, Ka, Tot}), by Prendergast-Smith \cite{PS} for abelian varieties, by Amerik-Verbitsky \cite{AV1,AV2} for IHS manifolds, building upon \cite{Mark-survey}, see also Markman-Yoshioka \cite{MY} and by Lehn-Mongardi-Pacienza \cite{LMP} for singular IHS varieties.
-For a recent extension to a not necessarily closed field of characteristic 0 see \cite[Theorem 1.0.5]{Taka21}.
-Notice that for IHS varieties $\X$ in the conjecture $\Nef^e(\X)$ is replaced by the convex hull $\Nef^+(\X)$ of $\Nef(\X)\cap \Pic(\X)_{\Q}$ inside $\Pic(\X)_{\R}$ (same for ${\Mov}^e(X)$ which is replaced by the convex hull ${\Mov}^+(X)$ of ${\Mov}(X)\cap \Pic(\X)_{\Q}$ inside $\Pic(\X)_{\R}$).
-One can see that $\Nef^{e}(\X)\subset \Nef^+(\X)$ (cf. \cite[Remark 1.4]{MY}).
-This statement is analogous to the classical one for the 4 known deformations type (and equivalent in general modulo the SYZ-conjecture).
-For Calabi-Yau varietes the conjecture is open in general.
-For a recent result in this direction, see \cite{GLW22} and the reference therein.
-For recent results in the relative case, establishing in particular the conjecture for families of $K3$ surfaces, see \cite{LZ22}.
+Item~\eqref{c:cone-2} above is also known as the birational cone conjecture.
+Notice that in the literature there is also a version of the conjecture where $\Nef^+(X)$ is replaced by $\Nef^e(X):=\Nef(X)\cap \Eff(X)$ (the same for ${\Mov}^+(X)$, which is replaced by $\overline{\Mov}^e(X):=\overline{\Mov}(X)\cap \Eff(X)$).
+This statement is analogous to the classical one for the four known deformations types of IHS manifolds (and equivalent in general modulo the SYZ-conjecture; \textit{cf.}~\cite[Remark 1.4]{MY}).
+The conjecture (we will not specify which version of it and refer the interested readers to the papers we quote) has been proved in dimension 2 by Sterk--Looijenga, Namikawa, Kawamata, and Totaro (see \cite{Ste,Na, Ka, Tot}), by Prendergast-Smith \cite{PS} for abelian varieties, by Amerik--Verbitsky \cite{AV1,AV2} for IHS manifolds, building upon the birational cone conjecture established by Markman in \cite{Mark-survey}, see also Markman--Yoshioka \cite{MY}, and by Lehn--Mongardi--Pacienza \cite{LMP} for singular IHS varieties.
+For Calabi--Yau varieties the conjecture is open in general.
+For recent results in this direction, see \cite{GLW22, GLSW24} and the references therein.
 We refer the reader to \cite{Tot-survey,LOP18} for nice introductions to this topic.
-The conjecture is deeply related with birational geometry.
-Item (1) of the conjecture yields the finiteness, up to automorphisms, of birational contractions and fiber space structures of the initial variety, while item (2) implies, modulo standard conjectures of the MMP, the finiteness of minimal models, up to isomorphisms, of any $\Q$-factorial and terminal variety with non-negative Kodaira dimension (cf. \cite[Theorem 2.4]{CL14}).
+The conjecture is deeply related to birational geometry.
+Item~\eqref{c:cone-1} of the conjecture yields the finiteness, up to automorphisms, of birational contractions and fiber space structures of the initial variety, while item~\eqref{c:cone-2} implies, modulo standard conjectures of the MMP, the finiteness of minimal models, up to isomorphisms, of any $\Q$-factorial and terminal variety with non-negative Kodaira dimension (\textit{cf.}~\cite[Theorem 2.4]{CL14}).